MRimk/UniversityNotes/Decentralized-Systems-Engineering.md

 Idena - "Flip" tests (Turing tests) - make a story out of pictures that makes sense.
 And it also prepares a flip test for others
 Humanity DAO - DAO/curated list
 Many others - Upala, BrightID, Good

+## Review of Consensus

+### Logical clocks

+Lamport clock - A caused B -> C(A) < C(B)
+Each message contains the logical time, receiving updates the local clock

+Vector clock - C(A) < C(B) -> A caused B
+Similar to G-Counter CRDT, one counter per node.

+Threshold logical clock - specialized for threshold applications

+#### Threshold logical clock

+When a consensus is reached -> broadcast logical clock advance.

+Then a threshold (quorum) of clock advances has been received -> move to the next box, even if we haven't witnessed the consensus

+## Byzantine problems

+### Byzantine generals problem

+Some generals surround the castle, and the goal is to take the castle.
+They will win if they coordinate correctly - either attack or retreat.

+Generals or messangers might be treacherous.

+**Failure model**:

+- arbitrary failures
+- general (=process) may be malicious
+- Generals may collude
+- Network may be malicoius
+- system may present conflicting info
+- computations may be incorrect

+**Fault**: underlying defect:

+- active - injects errors in the system
+- passive - latent

+**Failure**: system no producing the desired result -> 1 + fault(s) made the system useless

+**Fault-tolerance**: building reliability out of unreliable components

+**Redundancy**: fundamental principle to build fault-tolerant systems

+### Byzantine faults - Causes

+Malicious actors (hacking), software bug, hardware failure

+What kind of hardware failure -> network

+### BFT Consensus

+Key properties:
+Safety - all nodes agree on a (single) decision Liveness - eventually something is decided

+Paxos >= 2f + 1

+Why does it not work for BFT?:

+Byzantine model:
+Malicious node "X"
+Malicious network

+Delay the network long enough such that 2/3 acceptors receives proposal.
+Other proposer does the same, but only one acceptor node is overlapping.
+Then attack could be carried out by the overlapping node and break safety - 2 different values were agreed on.

+Therefore 2f + 1 is not strong enough.

+BFT: n >= 3f + 1
+No matter what there will be at least 1 honest node in the intersection.
+(even though there is no assumption about who's honest)

+How to decide on n? - cost analysis

+Sometimes people will accept Byzantine faults because the cost of the chance of introducing a bug with the implementation of BFT.

+## Permissionless consensus (Bitcoin and Proof-of-work)

+### Bitcoin - key ideas

+Proof-of-work:

+- "miners" solve computational puzzles (hash with N leading zeros) => Computational power = Hash rate (H/s)
+- Puzzle difficulty is adjusted to keep block rate (roughly) constant - around 10min.
+It compensates for changes in mining power.

+10min - ensures that everyone has received a block n, before there is a chance for anyone to mine block n+1.

+### Bitcoin assumptions

+Threshold assumption - majority of mining power is honest (you cannot corrupt more than 50%).
+This means it is independent fo the number of nodes

+Keep the heaviest chain (that has consumed the most computational power).
+This is because of the network partitions, give weight to the network that has done more work. transient safety violations - e.g. forks, reversed transactions are OK.
+Eventually forks will be resolved (based on the expended work) <- All of this is highly probabilistic

+Probabilistic finality - 6 blocks (1h) - instead of saying "we have the transaction, it's effective now"; Bitcoin waits for 6 blocks, which comes from probability of a fork happening.

+Economic incentive compatibility - bitcoin gives economic incetives to miners

+Safety assumption - assuming that messages arrive in very short time - **synchronicity**